sarahkona47/sarahkona47.github.io/README.md

 ## Vision
 “Gambling made simple, easy, and gamified - without consequences!"\
 \
-Experience the addictive world of gambling through our crash simulator.
+Inspired by the gambling game called "crash", we welcome you to experience the addictive world of gambling through our chicken crash simulator.

 ## To Play